dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

           simpler to implement.)
       - One-hop or multiple-hop?
       - (Any other levels/features?)
+      - How to multiple hops map to SQL queries
-    - No duplicate resource objects, even if entity multiply referenced.
+    - No duplicate resource objects, even if entity is multiply referenced.